Babysitting as part of a housing-for-services arrangement

 Frequently Asked Questions

-Which rules should be agreed on from the start? +
+Which services should be avoided? +